 Originally written for Daily Hive Vancouver.

 T his is a wonderful time of year where we get to celebrate family, friends, culture, and of course, food!
-Unfortunately, for some, this time of year can bring up a lot of the stress and anxieties that come with being surrounded by temptations.
+We all have different relationships and histories with food and unfortunately for some, this time of year can trigger feelings of stress and anxiety around food.

-It’s important to remember that we eat food not only for the nutrition it provides but also for the happiness it brings and the memories it creates.
-With the right tools, we can indulge this season, while continuing to eat well to nourish our bodies and our minds.
+It’s important to remember that we eat food not only for the energy and nutrients it provides, but also for the happiness and satisfaction it brings and the memories it creates.
+With the right tools, we can enjoy this time of year and all the delicious traditions, while continuing to eat well to nourish our bodies and our minds.

 The holidays are a very busy time: work deadlines, finding your loved ones that perfect gift, and balancing social events.
 This can lead to skipping meals and relying on fast food because there just isn’t enough time in the day.
-Set yourself up for success by planning your meals ahead of time.
-Secondly, keep snacks on hand to ensure you’re not letting yourself get too hungry, which can lead to making less healthy choices.
-To feel more satisfied, include a protein in these snacks, such as roasted chickpeas, or Greek yogurt.
+Planning your meals ahead of time can help to reduce stress and provide you and your family with reliable meal options during the week.
+Even if it is as simple as picking 2-3 dinner meals to make that week, this can fill in the gaps between social events and provide leftovers for lunch the following day.
+Secondly, keep snacks on hand to ensure you’re not letting yourself get too hungry, which can lead to fatigue, cravings, lack of concentration, and more.
+To feel more satisfied, try to include a protein in these snacks, such as nuts, cheese, roasted chickpeas, or Greek yogurt.

 That holiday food coma, we’ve all been there.
-Just because you may have ignored your fullness cues and perhaps over-indulged at a meal doesn't mean you should feel guilty, it's really only one meal.
-In the grand scheme of things it's no big deal, and if anything, think of all the positives you gained from that yummy holiday experience.
-You can get back to feeling your best at the very next meal by practicing mindful eating and choosing foods that energize you and make you feel good!
+Just because you may have ignored your fullness cues and perhaps over-indulged at a meal doesn't mean you should feel guilty, it's really only one meal, or one day or one holiday.
+In the grand scheme of things it's no big deal, and if anything, think of all the positives you gained from that pleasurable, delicious holiday experience.
+You can get back to feeling your best by practicing mindful eating and choosing foods that energize you and make you feel good!

-With everything else going on there doesn’t seem to be much time left for exercise.
+With everything else going on there doesn’t seem to be much time left for enjoyable movement.
 Find ways to move your body in a way that is enjoyable to you and makes you feel good, rather than using it as a punishment for what you ate the day before.
-Try incorporating it into your holiday fun by going for a walk after dinner as a family, or trying a new seasonal activity like snowshoeing or ice skating.
+This can help to reduce stress, improve mental health, and build strength.
+Try incorporating some enjoyable movement into your holiday fun by going for a walk after dinner as a family, or trying a new seasonal activity like snowshoeing or ice skating.

-Remember, just like the rest of the year, it is all about balance and moderation.
-Continue to choose foods that nourish your body, and treat yourself from time to time because food should be a fun and enjoyable part of our lives!
+Remember, just like the rest of the year, it is all about balance, variety, and tuning into the cues and signals your body is sending you.
+Continue to choose foods that nourish your body, mind and soul because food should be a fun and enjoyable part of our lives!
 Happy Holidays!